gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 |Does NOT discover significant information while building/developing|Significant information IS discovered while building/developing|
 |MUST be completed before using|CAN be used prior to completion|

-Because these differences require a different perspective and approach for individuals supporting/performing management-level Acquisitions responsibilities within the DAS, moving forward we will refer to this group as **Software Acquisition Professionals**.
-Likewise, for those building the capabilities, we will refer to them as **Software Practitioners**.
+These differences require an alternative perspective and approach for individuals supporting and performing management-level Acquisitions responsibilities within the DAS.
+As a result, moving forward we will refer to this group as **Software Acquisition Professionals.** Likewise, for those building capabilities, we will refer to them as **Software Practitioners.**

-This is depicted within the  graphic below:
+This distinction is shown in the graphic below:

 ![Defense Ecosystem Overview with callout](../__images/02a_08_defense_callout.png)